Stosoftwaregroup/SETS/README.md

 ## Licence

-This project is under tbd
+This project is under The Unlicense